Rahma-cloud/Great-ideas/README.md

-A demo to test my knowledge of felxbox usage
+A demo to test my knowledge of flexbox usage